srdrsvml1986/NArchitectureTemplate/src/core/Core.Localization.Translation/README.md

 # NArchitecture.Core.Localization.Translation

-This library provides translation services for localization in kodlama.io projects.
+This library provides translation services for localization in serdarsevimli.tr projects.
 The `NArchitecture.Core.Localization.Translation` package offers utilities to manage translations for different languages within applications.
 It includes core classes and utilities for managing translations in both clean and union architectures, supporting the definition of translation dictionaries, retrieval of translations by key and culture, and essential utilities for translation management.

 ## Installation